 Carolin Showers studies the content and structure of the self-concept with implications for mood and self-esteem.
 Her model of self-organization distinguishes compartmentalized versus integrative styles of organizing self-knowledge.
-Current studies focus on the relation between self-structure and role conflict, change in self-structure with change in mood or life stress, and the organization of self-beliefs in clinical populations, including those with depression or eating disorders.
+Current studies focus on the relation between self-structure and ethical behavior, change in self-structure with change in mood or life stress, and the organization of self-beliefs in clinical populations, including those with depression or eating disorders.
 Other areas of interest include personality theory, especially a cognitive strategies approach; the influence of motivational and emotional factors on cognitive processes; optimism, pessimism, and depression; stress and coping; close relationships (i.e., organization of knowledge about a relationship partner); and attitude conflict (i.e., integration of positive and negative attitudes).

 - Close Relationships